- What is the time commitment for my son/daughter in Shooting Sports?

 Shooting Sports Team T-shirts.
-The official Shelby County club team T-shirts – selected by a Shelby County 4-H Shooting Sports Committee in 2018.
-Club members purchase their own shirts.
-The club then collects them in May and has the team logos screen printed on the shirts and returns your shirt(s) to you.
+The official Shelby County club team T-shirts – selected by a Shelby County 4-H Shooting Sports Committee in 2020.
+Club members can purchase shirts.
 Parents, grandparents, and younger siblings are all encouraged to wear team T-shirts in solidarity with your Shelby County 4-H Shooting Sports club member, especially if she/he is interested in participating in competitions held in other counties.

 15.What else do I need to know?

 You’ve already found the website.
 You may access the 4-H registration forms online at the Shelby County Extension Office website.
 This website is the primary means of communication with club members but you will also receive periodic email notifications of upcoming events and meetings.
 Please be sure that your registration form lists at least one email address that someone in your household checks regularly.

 If you have more questions and would like to speak to an individual, you may call the Extension Office at (502) 633-4593